kyleneideck/BackgroundMusic/README.md

   one device now, either use `Audio MIDI Setup.app` to create a temporary aggregate device, restart any audio apps that have stopped working or just restart your system.)

+### Manual Uninstall

+Try following the instructions in `MANUAL-UNINSTALL.md` if `uninstall.sh` fails.
+(You might consider submitting a bug report, too.)

 ## Troubleshooting

 If Background Music crashes and system audio stops working, open the Sound panel in System Preferences and change your